arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ## Product Overview

 The __Portenta Hat Carrier__ offers a platform for developing a variety of robotics and building automation applications.
-It provides access to multiple peripherals, including CAN, Ethernet, microSD, USB, as well as a camera interface via MIPI and analog pins.
-The dedicated debug pins for JTAG and the PWM fan connector help simplify your Portenta applications.
+It provides access to multiple peripherals, including CAN FD, Ethernet, microSD, and USB, as well as a camera interface via MIPI and 8x analog pins.
+On the other hand, the dedicated debug pins for JTAG and the PWM fan connector help simplify your Portenta applications.

 ![Portenta Hat Carrier Stacked Form](assets/board_mount.gif)